 The Rev. Harry P. Long is called on May 3 as the first superintendent.
-He directs the inner mission work, which consists primarily of conducting worship services and Sunday Schools in various city, county and state institutions, as well as on inner city streets of Dayton, Ohio.
+He directs the inner mission work, which consists primarily of conducting worship services and Sunday Schools in various city, county and state institutions, as well as on inner city streets in Dayton, Ohio.

 Lutheran Inner Mission League of the Miami Valley is incorporated.
-Its stated purposes are to: (1) stimulate missionary activities and encourage works of mercy; and (2) bring Lutheran congregations together to (a) establish and maintain inner mission work in Dayton and such other places in the Miami Valley as feasible; (b) accumulate funds to establish operations on a larger scale; (c) receive, hold and disburse gifts, bequests and other funds; and (d) own and maintain suitable real estate and buildings.
+Its stated purposes are to: (1) stimulate missionary activities and encourage works of mercy; and (2) bring Lutheran congregations together to (a) establish and maintain that inner mission work in Dayton and other places in the Miami Valley is feasible; (b) accumulate funds to establish operations on a larger scale; (c) receive, hold and disburse gifts, bequests and other funds; and (d) own and maintain suitable real estate and buildings.